 Those periods are still few and far between.
 Since stepping into the deanship of the College last July, Bushnell has been hard at work figuring out ways to improve the undergraduate academic experience.
 Though her own area is English Renaissance literature, Bushnell is a thoroughly modern pragmatist who embraces new technology and sits in on science classes to get a better handle on how well the College is serving its students.

-Q. Since you began at Penn in 1982, what changes have you seen in the
+Q. Since you began at Penn in 1982, what changes have you seen in the faculty?

 A. It has changed immensely in my 22 years here.
 I’ve seen a faculty that’s come to care more about undergraduate education, and a spirit of innovation that shows itself in their unceasing ambition to create new courses and to use new technologies in teaching.
 It never ceases to amaze me.

 Q. How about your own home, the English Department?
-What changes have
+What changes have you seen there?

 A. The English Department just redid its major; it’s always taking it down, stripping it, doing something new.
 The breadth of the curriculum has increased so much in global scope, just like the campus itself and the student body.
 Our English major and our English courses extend to what we call post-colonial literature, the literature of South Africa and South Asia.
 We also now teach Asian American literature and Latino and Chicano literature so our notions of what is American literature has expanded immensely and our notion of British literature has expanded to include a post-colonial perspective.